The Local Governing Committee will consist of 12 members. The constitution will be;

 Mr K McKeon, Co-opted Governor

-Mr McKeon is Director at Bolton at Home, Chair of Governors at Chorley New Road Primary School and on the Governing Board of Claypool School and the Pupil Referral Unit.
+Mr McKeon is Director at Bolton at Home and Chair of Governors at Chorley New Road Primary School.
 His term of office began on 01/03/2017.

 Mrs Elo has undertaken a range of governor training and been involved in two Governor Business Weekends, which have helped her to understand the role and responsibility of a governor, as well as the challenges teachers face with significant changes to the curriculum.
 Mrs Elo works for a district council as a Neighbourhood Manager which involves working with many different agencies such as youth services, social care, police and the voluntary sector to provide healthy and safe communities to live, work and play in.
 All of her work involves developing community cohesion and early intervention by working in partnership to achieve the same goal.

 Mrs Elo is particularly interested in how we, as a school support all children of all learning abilities through the use of our funding (pupil premium) and innovative methods such as coaching (for students and staff).
 She is a qualified coach and manager, and is currently undertaking part-time study for an MSc in Children and Young People’s Integrated Practice.

 Mrs Elo is a Neighbourhood Manager, Chorley Council.
 Her term of office began on 01/03/2017.

 Mr Patel is an IT Project Manager and also a qualified accountant.
 He has worked at Warburtons for more than twenty years and his wife is a Primary School teacher in Bolton.
 He has two sons both of whom are at Rivington and Blackrod High School.
 He is particularly interested in the school delivering high standards of achievement and declares that he is IT Project Manager at Warburtons.
 His term of office began on 01/03/2017.